-Unique-Eco cleans up the Kenyan shoreline to create recycled sculpture and jewelry
+Unique-Eco cleans up the Kenyan shoreline and uses what it carts away to create sculpture and jewelry that are getting attention in European fashion circles.

 Julie Church went from being a marine biologist to businesswoman…just because she had to.
 The shoreline habitats of Kenya were swamped with garbage and something had to be done.
 She recognized the inventiveness of local artisans using the trash to create saleable goods…and created Unique-Eco Designs, which collaborates with Kenyan artisans on collecting flip flops and plastic sandals from the shoreline (along with other garbage), and then transforming them into playful sculptures and bright, witty jewelry.
 Unique-Eco has been featured recently at Rome’s fashion week.
 The group’s reputation is growing.
 Garbage is lessening.
 Artisans are earning.
 Full steam ahead.
 Founder Julie Church answered a few questions from HAND/EYE international scout Jacqui Starkey and editor Keith Recker.